 Plant Based on a Budget Challenge – 1 Person – Week 1

 I realize that I live in California where the produce is bountiful and relatively inexpensive, but I tried to be considerate of that by creating fairly flexible meals.
 If spinach is cheaper than kale, go for it.
-If you don’t have plant based bouillon, go for broth based on my recipe measurements.
-This is a guide to help you become familiar with eating plant based on a budget.
+If you don’t have plant-based bouillon, change it up with broth while still using my recipe measurements.
+This is a guide to help you become familiar with eating plant-based on a budget.
 Play with it.

 Second, food is very important and personal to me, and I have poured hours upon hours into this project, so please be nice.
-So often I see people on the internet being criticized for attempting to create additional FREE resources and it always blows my mind.
+So often, I see people on the internet being criticized for attempting to create FREE resources and it always blows my mind.
 I have been glad to have this project consume me, but to be honest, opening up my kitchen to you does make me feel vulnerable.
-If anyone feels as though my meal plans are terrible, or you’re unhappy with my use of oil or sugar, please feel empowered to submit your own plant based meals plans with a $25, per person budget and I’d be happy to promote it for you.
-The more examples of budget plant based eating, the better.
+If anyone feels as though my meal plans are terrible, or you’re unhappy with my use of oil or sugar, please feel empowered to submit your own plant-based meals plans with a $25, per person budget and I’d be happy to promote it for you.
+The more examples of budget plant-based eating, the better.

-A little about myself: My name is Toni Okamoto and I’m the founder of Plant Based on a Budget.
-Having grown up in a low-income household, I’m fully aware of how food money can become a low-priority on the list of expenses.
-Fresh food accessibility and lack of food/ nutrition education in low-income communities are huge issues, and although I can’t tackle them on my own, I’m hoping to at least show that you don’t have to compromise your health to save money.
+A little about myself: My name is Toni Okamoto, and I’m the founder of Plant Based on a Budget.
+Having grown up in a low-income household, I’m fully aware of how food money can become a low priority on the list of expenses.
+Fresh food access and lack of nutrition education in low-income communities are huge issues, and although I can’t tackle them on my own, I’m hoping to at least show that you don’t have to compromise your health to save money.

 I originally became vegetarian for health reasons.
-In high school, I was a runner and in attempts to make me a healthier person (I was getting sick after running all the time) my coach suggested not eating red meat, which shortly after resulted in me becoming a vegetarian.
-As a poor teenager who moved out immediately after high school, I was eating nothing but food from the Taco Bell across the street from my apartment, Top Ramen and PB&J sandwiches.
-I was completely poor and unhealthy.
-It wasn’t until I joined a veg club in college and started a weekly meetup up called “Womanly Wednesdays,” that I became vegan for ethical reasons and began experimenting with budget-friendly food.
+In high school, I was a runner and in an attempt to make me a healthier person (I was getting sick after running all the time), my coach suggested not eating red meat, which shortly after resulted in me becoming a vegetarian.
+As a poor teenager who moved out immediately after high school, I was eating nothing but fast food, Top Ramen, and PB&J sandwiches.
+I was completely an unhealthy vegetarian.
+It wasn’t until I joined a veg club in college and started a weekly meetup up called “Womanly Wednesdays,” that I became vegan for ethical reasons and began experimenting with healthy, budget-friendly food.

 A couple tips: I work a lot.
-Between my day job and this blog, I easily put in over 70 hours a week of work.
+I easily put in over 70 hours a week of work.
 So, to save time, I cut all my veggies at the same time on my day off and stored them in the refrigerator for easy access.
 I work over an hour away from my house and the last thing I want to do when I get home is prep veggies.
 I cooked my beans on that day, too.

 Find the cheapest grocery store near you.
-I went to a Winco and they have incredibly low-prices and an impressive bulk bin selection.
+I went to a Winco and they have incredibly low prices and an impressive bulk bin selection.
 If you are shopping at Whole Foods, you probably won’t be able to follow this meal plan within the budget.
 I also recommend the Ibotta app for extra savings with instant rebates.
 I use it at Target, Sprouts, Walmart, Groupon, etc. If you sign up using my referral code, you’ll get $10 back: dlamydh

 Also, while meal planning, I tried to follow the article that Sticman of Dead Prez wrote for our site, “7 Ways to Eat Good on a Hood Budget“.
 I made a plan, I didn’t buy packaged foods, I always had leftovers, I made two soups, and I only drank water.